Black Seminoles: Colonial era

 In St. Augustine, not all freedom seekers found military service to their liking.
 More fugitive slaves sought refuge in wilderness areas in northern Florida, where their knowledge of tropical agriculture—and resistance to tropical diseases—served them well.
-The majority of Africans who pioneered Florida were Gullah people who escaped from the rice plantations of South Carolina (and later Georgia).
+The majority of Africans who fled to Florida were Gullah people who escaped from the rice plantations of South Carolina (and later Georgia).
 As Gullah, they developed distinct cultural practices and African leadership structure.
 Black pioneers built their own settlements based on rice and corn agriculture.
 They became allies of Creek and other Native Americans escaping into Florida from the Southeast at the same time.
 In Florida, they developed the Afro-Seminole Creole, which they spoke with the growing Seminole tribe.

-By 1750, the Muscogee people established an "Indian Country" in Florida and had more semi-autonomy than other Native Americans in colonies controlled by the Spanish and the British.
-Enslaved people continued to seek refuge in Indian Country, and British American slaveholders demanded the return of their enslaved laborers from the Muscogee and Seminole Indians.
-Native Americans allied with Black people and together they fought against European colonists and slaveholders.
-The Maroons lived in proximity to Seminole villages but lived in independent separate communities on Native land and were culturally and politically autonomous.
+By 1750, the Muscogee people established an "Indian Country" in Florida and had more semiautonomy than other Native Americans in colonies controlled by the Spanish and the British.
+Enslaved people continued to seek refuge in Indian country, and British American slaveholders demanded the return of their enslaved laborers from the Muscogee and Seminole Indians.
+Native Americans allied with black people and together they fought against European colonists and slaveholders.
+The Maroons lived in proximity to Seminole villages, but lived in independent, separate communities on native land and were culturally and politically autonomous.

 Antebellum era

-Florida had been a refuge for fugitive slaves for at least 70 years by the time of the American Revolution.
+Florida had been a refuge for enslaved people seeking freedom for at least 70 years by the time of the American Revolution.
 Communities of Black Seminoles were established on the outskirts of Seminole villages in the 18th and 19th centuries, such as Bowlegs Town on the Suwannee River, an Alachua Seminole village in Paynes Town, Florida, and Okahumpka community of free people and Alachua Seminoles, and others.
 During the Revolution, the Seminole allied with the British, and African Americans and Seminole came into increased contact with each other.
 The Seminole held some slaves, as did the Creek and other Southeast Native American tribes.
 During the War of 1812, members of both communities sided with the British against the US in the hopes of repelling American settlers; they strengthened their internal ties and earned the enmity of American general Andrew Jackson.